A Jewel In The Desert

 Different tours vary in price, but expect to pay around A$100 per person for 5 hours.

 Another jaw dropping place to visit, which is open to the public and has free entry, is the Sheikh Zayed Grand Mosque.
 Grand is an understatement.
 Ginormous is more like it.
+You really must see this Mosque in Abu Dhabi.

 Last but not least, I must address the Dress code in this country.
 It is very important to avoid offending the locals and respect the customs here, by dressing conservatively.
 Also, to be allowed entry into some locations, be sure to check requirements to avoid disappointment.
 For example, to go inside the Emirates Palace everyone must have legs and arms covered, no exposed skin, no shorts and no open shoes.
 The male I was with was given a Kandoura (an ankle length Arab garment) to wear because he had shorts on.